quartictech/platform/docs/src/quickstart.md

 ### Next steps

 Congrats!
-You've just built and run your first data pipeline complete with monitoring, automation, version control, and provenance.
+You've just built and run your first data pipeline with monitoring, automation, version control, and provenance.

 Next, we suggest you move on to the slightly longer guide to learn about the DAG, and revisit any topics